jkim176/DFA1/README.md

 # DFA1
-New implementation using Sets and Maps
+Java DFA implementation using Sets and Maps